 Timing is everything—negotiate from a position of strength.
 Turn to venture debt lenders right after you’ve completed a major fundraising round.
 This is when you’ll have the most leverage.

 Talk with your current investors.
-While most startups take on venture debt, taking too much or taking money from the long lender can hurt your future venture capital prospects.
+While most startups take on venture debt, taking too much or taking money from the wrong lender can hurt your future venture capital prospects.
 Investors typically don’t want to see a large portion of the money they’ve invested being used to repay old debt.
 Plus, restrictive covenants may limit the operational flexibility of your startup.
 Make sure to discuss any debt undertaking with your current investors first—especially if they’re same ones that will participate in your next round.

 Get a lawyer.
 Venture debt can be complicated and many of its downsides come from misunderstanding term sheets.
-For example, some lenders may ask for the right to exercise their warrants before your company undergoes a liquidation event.
+For example, some lenders may ask for the right to exercise their warrants before your company undergoes a liquidity event.
 Other lenders add in material adverse change clauses, which allow them to not fund the loan or ask for immediate repayment if a company is going through hardship.
 Get a lawyer early who can guide you through these questions.

 Common law firms include: